 Yes — the track assumes you are comfortable with Pods, Services and Deployments.
 The Kubernetes tracks cover those fundamentals if you need them first.

-Neither — the cards teach mesh concepts that hold across implementations, and name Istio or Linkerd explicitly where they genuinely differ (Envoy sidecars vs micro-proxies, ambient mode, Viz extension).
+Mostly neither: the concept modules hold across implementations and name Istio or Linkerd where they genuinely differ (Envoy sidecars vs micro-proxies, ambient mode, Viz extension).
+The installation and troubleshooting modules are Istio-specific by design, since Helm charts, revisions, ambient components and istioctl have no vendor-neutral equivalent.

 Yes, completely free.
 No registration or credit card is required, and all your progress is stored locally in your browser.